dustin/gitmirror/README.markdown

 github post-receive-hooks to update as well as git `post-commit` hooks for the more private/weird stuff.

+## Hooks

+gitmirror will run `post-fetch` hooks for you if you have them available.
+One or both of the following will be executed (in this order):

+* `$gitmirrordir/current_repo.git/hooks/post-fetch`
+* `$gitmirrordir/bin/post-fetch`

+The first is the repository specific hook, allowing you to do stuff like CI integration or doc builds or something.

+The second is a single global hook that will run for every repo allowing you to have a common behavior across all updates (e.g. you might want to `touch 'git-daemon-export-ok'` or post something to twitter or chain a different hook or something.

 ----
 † No animals were harmed in the making of this software.